Advertiser Disclosure

 Status Match With Qualifying Flight Requirement

-Virgin Atlantic Flying Club offers a status match to its Flying Club Silver and Flying Club Gold elite status levels.
-After approval, your corresponding status will be valid for 12 months.
-You will then be required to book and fly a flight on Virgin Atlantic in order to keep your granted status.
+Virgin Atlantic Flying Club offers a status match to its Silver and Gold elite status levels.
+After approval, your corresponding status is valid for 12 months.
+You’re then required to book and fly a flight on Virgin Atlantic to keep your granted status.

-If you are status-matching to Flying Club Silver, your qualifying Virgin Atlantic flight can be any fare class.
-If you are status-matching to Flying Club Gold, your qualifying flight must be booked in Premium or Upper Class.
+Your qualifying Virgin Atlantic flight can be any fare class if you are status-matching to Silver.
+If you are status-matching to Gold, your qualifying flight must be booked in Premium or Upper Class.

 Eligible flights must be operated by Virgin Atlantic or have a VS flight number if operated by Delta or Air France.